grinn-pub/docs/index.rst

    products/astra/index
    products/genio/index

+This documentation covers all aspects of working with Grinn's embedded platforms from the Astra and Genio series.
+It includes detailed information on the hardware, software, and development tools available for these platforms, as well as step-by-step guides for building and flashing images.

-This documentation provides everything you need to work with Grinn's embedded platforms, from prebuilt images to complete build and flash workflows.
-Whether you're evaluating hardware or integrating it into production, this guide will help you get up and running quickly.
+Whether you're evaluating the hardware or integrating it into your production environment, this guide provides the necessary steps to help you get started quickly and effectively.

 Grinn AstraADA-1680
 -------------------